Reviewing Lancer Orthodontics (OTCMKTS:LANZ) and BIOLASE (NASDAQ:BIOL)

 BIOLASE has a consensus price target of $1.58, indicating a potential upside of 158.96%.
 Given BIOLASE’s higher possible upside, analysts plainly believe BIOLASE is more favorable than Lancer Orthodontics.

-This table compares Lancer Orthodontics and BIOLASE’s top-line revenue, earnings per share and valuation.
+This table compares Lancer Orthodontics and BIOLASE’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue